google/IdleWakeups/README.md

 # IdleWakeups

-IdleWakeups detects idle wakeups in Chrome in an ETW.
+IdleWakeups detects idle wakeups in given processes from an ETW.
 It uses the [.NET TraceProcessing API](https://www.nuget.org/packages/Microsoft.Windows.EventTracing.Processing.All) to process ETW traces.

 This tool was built for processing ETW traces from Chrome, so the default values of the flags are based on that use case.
 It uses _NT_SYMCACHE_PATH and _NT_SYMBOL_PATH for symbolizing traces if set, otherwise it uses WPA defaults.

+See this [blog post](https://blogs.windows.com/windowsdeveloper/2019/05/09/announcing-traceprocessor-preview-0-1-0/) for details of the Trace Processor package used to drive this.

 ## Building